No Weighted-Regret Learning in Adversarial Bandits with Delays: Non-cooperative Games with Delayed Bandit Feedback

 \section{Non-cooperative Games with Delayed Bandit Feedback}

 One of the main reasons why adversarial regret bounds are needed is that practical environments consist of multiple interacting agents, leading to non-stationary reward processes.
-In this section, we study a non-cooperative game where each player only receives delayed bandit feedback, given some arbitrary sequence of delay that can be different for different players.
+In this section, we study a non-cooperative game where each player only receives delayed bandit feedback, given some arbitrary sequence of delays that can be different for different players.

-It is well known that without delays, players that use an online algorithm with sublinear regret (i.e., no-regret) will converge to the set of CCE in the empirical distribution sense \citep{hannan1957approximation,hart2013simple}, and to the set of NE for a zero-sum game \citep{cai2011minmax}.
-With large enough delays, the regret becomes linear in $T$.
-With linear regret, there is no guarantee that the dynamics between the players converge to the set of CCE or NE in any sense.
-Surprisingly, we show that a CCE (or a NE for a zero-sum game) can still emerge even with linear regret that results from too large delays.
-Our single-agent regret bounds for FKM and EPX3 provide sufficient conditions under which CCE or a NE can be approximated this way for a convex or finite game, respectively.
+It is well known that without delays, players that use an online learning algorithm with sublinear regret (i.e., no-regret) against an adaptive adversary will converge to the set of CCE in the empirical distribution sense \citep{hannan1957approximation,hart2013simple}, and to the set of NE for a two-player zero-sum game \citep{blackwell1956analog}.
+With large enough delays, the regret becomes linear in $T$ so there is no guarantee that the dynamics converge to the set of CCE or NE in any sense.
+Surprisingly, we show that a CCE (or a NE for a two-player zero-sum game) can still emerge even with linear regret that results from too large delays.
+Our weighted-regret bounds for FKM and EPX3 provide sufficient conditions under which CCE or a NE can be approximated this way for a convex or finite game, respectively.
+In this sense, the weighting in the weighted ergodic distribution "filters out" part of the delay noise in the approximation of the CCE/NE.
+In this section, we formulate our results for general continuous games and then explain how finite games can be viewed as a special case, using mixed actions.